 I bought a countertop toaster oven/air fryer combination and soon fell in love with air frying, well, everything.
 It cracks the code to making crispy, faux-fried foods with very little to no oil whatsoever.
 Plus it's a fairly speedy way to cook!

-So those aren’t exactly two recipes you might think of first to take a spin in the air fryer, but that changes today with these traditionally fried but now made in the air fryer chicken wings.
+Today we've got air fryer chicken wings.
 Crisp on the outside yet super juicy on the inside, these wings are versatile with both seasoning and coating for a Game Day ready spread.
-All done in eighteen minutes of cook time!
+They're done in eighteen minutes of cook time!

 One way to take these chicken wings up a notch is to coat them in a beer batter before air frying.
 While totally optional (there are non-coated instructions in the recipe card below), it's a simple way to add a fun and tasty element to wings.

-A beer batter is incredibly easy to make.
-For one 1-1/2 pound batch of wings, you’ll need one-half cup of all-purpose flour and one-half cup (4 fluid ounces) of beer.
-Whisked together they form a thick beer batter coating that really clings to each wing and crisps up in the air fryer.
+For a 1-½ pound batch of wings, you'll need one-half cup of flour and one-half cup (4 fluid ounces) of beer.
+Whisked together they form a thick beer batter coating that clings to each wing and crisps up in the air fryer.